broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 ```

+Now, Cromwell is able to :

+- take input from localized files in temp-bucket (default)
+- take input from files stored on EFS (no localization performed)
-Now, Cromwell is able to correctly handle output files both located in the cromwell working directory (delocalized to S3), and on the EFS volume (kept, and optionally delocalized).
+- generate output files located in the cromwell working directory : delocalized to S3 tmp bucket
+- generate output files located on the EFS volume : checked for presence, kept, and optionally delocalized
+- generate sibling md5 files for default output files and globbed output files
+- detect valid cached job outputs from previous runs, both on S3/tmp-bucket and EFS, for single files and globbed files.

+Note: generating sibling md5 files for globbed output utilized the amount of vCPUs specified for the job.

 3. Current limitations:

-- To read an task output file in wdl using eg read_tsv(), it must be set to output type 'String' OR 'efsDelocalize' must be enabled for the job.
-- Call caching is not yet possible when using input files located on EFS.
-Cromwell does not crash but issues errors and skips callcaching for that task.
 - There is no unique temp/scratch folder generated per workflow ID.
 Data collision prevention is left to the user.
 - Cleanup must be done manually
+- Globbing only works if efs is mounted under "/mnt/efs" (see config above)

 4. Example Workflow

 The following workflow highlights the following features:

  - take input data from an s3 bucket.
- - keep intermediate data on efs
+ - generate & keep intermediate data on efs
+ - glob files on s3
- - delocalize output from efs volume
+ - delocalize output from efs volume to s3
  - read a file on efs in the main wdl cromwell process.